-The SPSE website provides an explanation of the rules governing course registration and grades for your study before and after studying abroad.
+The SPSE website explains the rules for course registration and grades for your studies before and after studying abroad.

 7. Academic Fees for the Study Abroad Period

 (1) Exchange Programs (EX)

 In principle, students are to pay the academic fees for the SPSE.
 Even if credits obtained during the study abroad period are transferred, there are no transfer fees.